Vector35/binaryninja-api/docs/dev/batch.md

 This document describes some general tips and tricks for effective batch processing.
 In particular, because Binary Ninja is multi-threaded, some methods for faster processing like [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) can have dangerous consequences.

+## Dedicated Python

+While MacOS, Linux, and Windows all ship with python interpreters, those are only tested and intended for use within the scripting console.
+For headless automation, first install a dedicated python and using the steps in the next section to add the Binary Ninja libraries to the paths of that environment.

+???+ Danger "Warning"
+    Do NOT use the Python available in the Windows App Store as its sandbox protections prevent it from working with other libraries.

 ## Install the API

 First, make sure to run the [install_api.py](https://github.com/Vector35/binaryninja-api/tree/dev/scripts) script.
 Note that the script is shipped with Binary Ninja already, just look in your [binary path](../guide/index.md#binary-path) inside of the `scripts` subfolder.
 Run it like: